The Dead-Honest Truth About Marketing Automation

-Marketing automation is not rocket science, but it is not third grade arithmetic either.
+Marketing automation is not rocket science, but it is not third-grade arithmetic either.
 Many businesses get sold on the idea of marketing automation, yet fail to either implement it or take full advantage of it.

 When I was offering my free lead generation and marketing automation consultation to business owners as well as mid-level marketers that were shopping for a marketing automation platform I noticed they all had somewhat similar misconceptions about marketing automation.
 This is why many small businesses I worked with migrating them from HubSpot to WordPress were leaving HubSpot.
-Th expectations did not match the reality.
+The expectations did not match the reality.
 That’s why I wanted to get a few things straight to make sure you know what you’re getting into.

 Marketing Automation Is Not Marketing Autopilot

 Many of the clients that I switched from HubSpot to WordPress were primarily using HubSpot as a CMS to have a website.
 Some were lucky to create a few landing pages, and maybe (huge maybe!) they had a few lead nurturing emails setup.
 They did not blog, they did not engage in social media, they did not use data HubSpot collected to help generate more leads.
 It wasn’t HubSpot’s fault, it’s a tool.

 Don’t think that going with a cheaper alternative like WordPress for marketing automation will solve your lead generation problems.
-You will get all necessary tools to generate more leads, but you have to do the work!
+You will get all the necessary tools to generate more leads, but you have to do the work!

 Marketing and Automation